headlamp-k8s/headlamp/docs/contributing.md

 ## Coding style

-The coding style for `backend` and `frontend` should be consistent.
+The coding style for the `backend` and `frontend` should be consistent.
 For helping and verifying that, we have go and js linters.

 For linting the `backend` and `frontend`, use the following commands